SalomePlatform/shaper/src/FeaturesPlugin/doc/partitionFeature.rst

 Partition
 =========

-The feature Partition implements a boolean operation for partitioning of a set of selected objects.
+Partition feature implements a boolean operation for partitioning of a set of selected objects.

-To perform a boolean operation Partition in the active part:
+To perform a Partition in the active part:

 #. select in the Main Menu *Features - > Partition* item  or
 #. click **Partition** button in the toolbar